Was this page helpful?

 That is, the path to the file to be appended to must be given inside a string literal.
 The path is interpreted relative

 to the current working directory.
-The tilde shorthand notation ('~/mydir'
+The tilde shorthand notation ('~/mydir') is supported for referring to $HOME.

 Only query result output is captured.
 Errors and output from cqlsh-only commands will still be shown in the cqlsh session.